Having fun with children in Paris

 Taking the bus to the Eiffel Tower

 We live in the Bastille area so for us to go to the Eiffel Tower and see the city along the way, we jumped on the No. 69 bus one day.
 The last stop is the Tour Eiffel.
 Marie and Gabriel are used to riding in a car, so this was something of an adventure for them.
-They learned how to hold on to their own ticket and put in the validating machine next to the driver.
+They learned how to hold on to their own ticket and put in the validator.

 It was Easter when Gabriel and Marie were here.
 So, of course, one thinks of Easter bunnies, eggs, dogs, chickens and shrimp.
 Yes, inside the large pieces of chocolate are smaller pieces molded into various shapes (shrimp and seahorses) and in shades of chocolate, white, or pink.